<em>Grevillea</em>: planting, pruning and caring for

 Where to plant Grevillea?

-Most Grevillea do not tolerate temperatures below -5°C. Their cultivation is therefore limited to coastal areas of the Atlantic or Mediterranean.
-The hardiest species, rated to -12 to -15°C, include Grevillea rosmarinifolia, as well as cultivars such as G. juniperina Camberra Gem tolerating down to -10/-12°C with peaks to -15°C, and less commonly grown species here such as G. australis, G. diminuta or G. victoriae.
+Most Grevillea do not withstand temperatures below −5°C. Their cultivation is therefore limited to Atlantic or Mediterranean coast.
+The hardiest species listed down to −12 to −15°C include Grevillea rosmarinifolia, as well as cultivars such as G. juniperina Camberra Gem tolerating down to −10/−12°C with occasional dips to −15°C, and lesser-grown species here such as G. australis, G. diminuta and G. victoriae.

-Plant Grevillea in full sun, possibly with light shade if you are in the Midi to encourage generous flowering.
+Plant Grevillea in full sun, or with light shade if you are in the Midi to encourage generous flowering.

-They prefer well-drained soils with low nutrient content, acidic to neutral except for species robusta which tolerates calcareous soil.
+They prefer well-drained, low-nutrient, acidic to neutral soils except for species robusta which tolerates limestone.

-Regarding winter hardiness, everything of course depends on other environmental factors: soil type, moisture level, duration and frequency of frost periods, presence of protective elements near the plant, such as other plants or a wall, for example…
+Regarding winter hardiness, everything naturally depends on other environmental factors: nature of soil, degree of moisture, duration and frequency of frost periods, presence of protective elements near the plant, such as other plants or a wall, for example…

 When to plant?

-Plant Grevillea preferably in spring to avoid exposing it to freezing temperatures before it is established.
+Plant Grevillea preferably in spring to avoid exposing it to sub-zero temperatures before it is established.

 How to plant?

-This plant establishes and grows very quickly if climate and soil suit it, but it also grows very well in a container.
+This plant establishes and grows very quickly if climate and soil are suitable, but it also grows very well in containers.

-- Dip the bucket into a bucket of water to thoroughly moisten it.
+- Immerse the bucket in a pail of water to thoroughly moisten it.

-- Dig a hole three times wider than the rootball and loosen the soil around it with the tines of a digging fork.
+- Dig a hole three times wider than the rootball and loosen soil around with fork tines.

 - Add a few handfuls of sand and gravel to ensure good drainage around the roots.
-In heavy soil, opt for planting on a raised mound or within a rockery.
+In heavy soil, opt for planting on a raised bed or within a rockery.

 - Place the plant in the planting hole.